-- Group 5 herbicides: metribuzin (at least 8 oz) and metribuzin premixes (i.e., Boundary, Canopy, Moccasin MTZ+, Tripzin ZC) can be applied with any of the burndown treatments.
+- Group 5 herbicides: metribuzin (at least 8 oz) and metribuzin premixes (i.e., Boundary, Canopy, Moccasin MTZ, Tripzin ZC) can be applied with any of the burndown treatments.
 Additional metribuzin may need to be added to premixes to increase the metribuzin rate to at least 8 oz/A. DO NOT exceed the recommended metribuzin rate for the soil type. - Group 14 herbicides can be applied with any of the burndown treatments, except Sharpen (saflufenacil) products unless applied 14 days prior to planting soybean.
-Group 14 herbicides include: - Valor (flumioxazin) or flumioxazin products: Afforia, Envive, Fierce, Fierce XLT, Surveil, or Valor XLT - Spartan (sulfentrazone) or sulfentrazone products: Authority Assist/Elite/First/MAXX/Supreme/XL, BroadAxe XC, or Sonic - Sharpen (1.5 oz) can be applied, but only if applied 14 d prior to planting and soil O.M. >2%, see label.
+Group 14 herbicides include: - Valor or flumioxazin products: Afforia, Envive, Fierce, Fierce XLT, Surveil, or Valor XLT - Sulfentrazone products: Authority Assist, Authority Edge, Authority Elite, Authority First, Authority MAXX, Authority Supreme, Authority XL, BroadAxe XC, or Sonic - Sharpen (1.5 oz) can be applied, but only if applied 14 d prior to planting and soil O.M. >2%, see label.